 Normal growth is essential for good clinical conditions of CF patients.
 Unfortunately, despite careful nutrition protocols, growth often remains below normal values and often there is a delay both in puberty onset and in attaining adult height according to the family target (Lucidi V, 2009).
-This condition is mainly due to respiratory impairment and malabsorption, however it has been hypothesized (Ciro D, 2012) that Growth Hormone (GH) release impairment may be an independent cause, because the pituitary gland itself might be damaged by CF disease (Pascucci, 2019) and/or, anyway, there is an intrinsic defect in the growth that may be ameliorated by CFTR modulation (Stalvey MS, 2017)
+This condition is mainly due to respiratory impairment and malabsorption, however it has been hypothesized (D’Orazio C, 2012) that Growth Hormone (GH) release impairment may be an independent cause, because the pituitary gland itself might be damaged by CF disease and/or, anyway, there is an intrinsic defect in the growth that may be ameliorated by CFTR modulation (Stalvey MS, 2017), ( Le Tn, 2019)

 GH is the most active human effector for growth, stimulating the production of the Insulin-like growth factor-1 (IGF-1) in the liver, which is the most important substance for protein synthesis.
 IGF-1 serum levels, that are low in CF patients also because of the associated inflammatory cytokine over-production, result in loss of lean body mass and respiratory muscle wasting (Wong SC, 2016).

 Recombinant human GH (rh-GH) has been available since 1985 (Wilson TA, 2003) and it proved to be effective in improving growth in patients affected by diseases other than CF, as idiopathic short stature, Turner syndrome, Prader-Willi syndrome, chronic renal insufficiency, small for gestational age children.